 UNICEF[20] has also reported similar observations, adding that, inter alia, the reception of spontaneous unaccompanied asylum-seeking children in different parts of the country has created challenges to the school enrolment due to the lack of awareness of the relevant services.

-Following the 2022 amendment, the Asylum Act establishes that all asylum seekers are entitled to access vocational training.[18]
+Following the 2022 amendment, the Asylum Act establishes that all asylum applicants are entitled to access vocational training.[21]

-Nevertheless, according to CPR’s experience, access to vocational training by adults remains particularly limited as opportunities generally require a good command of the Portuguese language and diplomas that asylum seekers and beneficiaries of international protection rarely have or are unable to legalise due to the legal requirements of recognition procedures (see Access to the Labour Market).
+Nevertheless, according to CPR’s experience, access to vocational training by adults remains particularly limited as opportunities generally require a good command of the Portuguese language and diplomas that asylum applicants and beneficiaries of international protection rarely have or are unable to legalise due to the legal requirements of recognition procedures (see Access to the Labour Market).
+In addition, this access is usually denied to applicants who have not yet been admitted to the regular procedure.

 In the case of unaccompanied children, according to CPR’s experience, access to vocational training is only possible if they have a certain level of education (e.g. if they completed the 6th grade in Portugal or if they state having previously attended secondary education), regardless of prior professional experience, for instance.